zikriyeurkmezcengiz/ai-agents-for-beginners/05-agentic-rag/README.md

 # Agentic RAG

-This lesson provides a comprehensive overview of Agentic Retrieval-Augmented Generation (Agentic RAG), an emerging AI paradigm where large language models (LMs) autonomously plan their next steps while pulling information from external sources.
+This lesson provides a comprehensive overview of Agentic Retrieval-Augmented Generation (Agentic RAG), an emerging AI paradigm where large language models (LLMs) autonomously plan their next steps while pulling information from external sources.
 Unlike static retrieval-then-read patterns, Agentic RAG involves iterative calls to the LLM, interspersed with tool or function calls and structured outputs.
 The system evaluates results, refines queries, invokes additional tools if needed, and continues this cycle until a satisfactory solution is achieved.

 ## Introduction

 This lesson will cover

-- **Understand Agentic RAG:**  Learn about the emerging paradigm in AI where large language models (LLMs) autonomously plan their next steps while pulling information from external data sources
+- **Understand Agentic RAG:**  Learn about the emerging paradigm in AI where large language models (LLMs) autonomously plan their next steps while pulling information from external data sources.
 - **Grasp Iterative Maker-Checker Style:** Comprehend the loop of iterative calls to the LLM, interspersed with tool or function calls and structured outputs, designed to improve correctness and handle malformed queries.
 - **Explore Practical Applications:** Identify scenarios where Agentic RAG shines, such as correctness-first environments, complex database interactions, and extended workflows.